Naval Facilities Engineering Command, Commander’s Award for Design Excellence, 2009

 AIA Richmond, Merit Award for Design Excellence, 2009

-The Field House includes facilities for indoor track and field; a sports medicine clinic; varsity offices; a trophy/recruiting hall; locker rooms; varsity and physical education meeting spaces; storage spaces; spectator and multi-media spaces and systems and other support spaces.
-The project features a super-elevated hydraulic track and a retractable Astroturf surface.
+The Wesley Brown Field House at the United States Naval Academy includes facilities for indoor track and field; a sports medicine clinic; varsity offices; a trophy/recruiting hall; locker rooms; varsity and physical education meeting spaces; storage spaces; spectator and multi-media spaces and systems and other support spaces.
+The facility also features a super-elevated hydraulic track and a retractable Astroturf surface.

 - The long-span roof is framed with box trusses spanning more than 200 feet.

 - The trusses, connected by open-web joists, curve gracefully towards the water as they come to rest on 55-foot-high exposed concrete pylons.

 - The structure rests on an elevated two-way concrete slab that is supported on piles, while the second floor consists of composite steel and concrete.

 - The project site required that the signature glass façade fronting the Severn River meet anti-terrorism force protection (ATFP) guidelines.

 - The steel frame supporting the high-performance glass was designed to have sufficient ductility and ultimate strength to meet the blast-resistance requirements, while maintaining the building’s architectural vision.